Emil Jellinek

-Emil Jellinek, known after 1903 as Emil Jellinek-Mercedes (6 April 1853 – 21 January 1918) was a wealthy European automobile entrepreneur with Daimler Motoren Gesellschaft (DMG), responsible in 1900 for commissioning the first modern automobile, the Mercedes 35hp.
+Emil Jellinek, known after 1903 as Emil Jellinek-Mercedes (6 April 1853 – 21 January 1918), was an automobile entrepreneur of the Daimler Motoren Gesellschaft (DMG), responsible in 1900 for commissioning the first modern automobile, the Mercedes 35hp.
 Jellinek created the Mercedes trademark in 1902, naming it in honor of his daughter, Mercédès Jellinek.

-The trademark developed into Mercedes-Benz, and the marque became one of the largest car brands in the world.
+The trademark developed into the company Mercedes-Benz, and the marque became one of the largest car brands in the world.
 Jellinek lived in Vienna, Austria, then later moved to Nice, on the French Riviera, where he was General Consul of Austria-Hungary.

 Early life

-Jellinek was born in Leipzig, Germany, the son of Dr. Adolf Jellinek (sometimes known as Aaron Jellinek).
-His father was a well-known Czech-Hungarian rabbi and intellectual in the Jewish collective around Leipzig and Vienna.
-Jellinek's mother, Rosalie Bettelheim (born 1832 in Budapest, died 1892 in Baden bei Wien), was an active rebbitzen (rabbi's wife, or female Torah scholar).
+Jellinek was born in Leipzig, Germany, the son of Adolf Jellinek (sometimes known as Aaron Jellinek).
+His father was a well-known Czech-Hungarian rabbi and intellectual in the Jewish communities of Leipzig and Vienna.
+Jellinek's mother, Rosalie Bettelheim (born 1832 in Budapest, died 1892 in Baden bei Wien), was an active rebbitzen.
 He had two brothers, both of whom achieved fame: Max Hermann Jellinek, as a linguist, and Georg Jellinek, as an international law teacher.
 His sisters were Charlotte and Pauline.

 The family moved, shortly after Jellinek's birth, to Vienna.
 He found paying attention to school work difficult and dropped out of several schools, including Sonderhausen.
 His parents were displeased with his performance, while Jellinek began to indulge in practical jokes.
 In 1870, when he was 17, his parents found him a job as a clerk in a Moravian railway company, Rot-Koestelec North-Western.
 Jellinek worked two years before being fired by management, upon discovery that he had been organising train races late at night.